avaibh/go-context/README.md

 Key learnings:
 1. Context timeout does not end a downstream process.
-It only frees the client from the blocking call.
-So that the client is not waiting for the it to finish.
-The downstream process will run after context timeout.
+It only frees the client from the blocking call so that the client is not kept waiting for the it to end.
+Note the downstream process will still run after the context timeout.
 And so we need to make sure context flows naturally through our program.
 2. Context timeout does not end a TCP connection.
-It's only the HTTP request that gets cancelled.
+It's only the HTTP blocking call that gets cancelled.
 3. Using this we can say context in go operates at application layer in OSI model. [disclaimer: this is my observation]

 Above learnings can be used to understand how context timeout will work in any TCP network communication.
 For example a communication between Client, PGBouncer and Postgres happens over TCP.